jwardwell7077/charlie-reporting/docs/deliverables/final-delivery-checklist.md

 *"I recently completed the modernization of a desktop reporting application into a microservices architecture.
 The project involved transforming a monolithic Python application into a 6-service distributed system while maintaining 100% business functionality.*

 *I led the technical architecture design, implemented comprehensive project organization that reduced complexity by 65%, and established professional development practices including automated tooling and extensive documentation.*

-*The result demonstrates enterprise-grade system design, technical leadership, and the ability to handle complex legacy modernization while maintaining business continuity."*
+*The result demonstrates enterprise-grade system design, technical leadership, and the ability to handle complex legacy modernization while maintaining business continuity.*

 ### **🏗️ "How do you approach system architecture?"**

 *"I focus on proper domain separation and shared component design.
 In this project, I designed 6 services with clear boundaries: CSV processing, Excel generation, email automation, report generation, configuration management, and database services.*
 *I implemented shared utilities for cross-service functionality, established configuration management for multiple environments, and designed the architecture for cloud deployment readiness.
 The approach demonstrates scalable, maintainable system design principles."*

 ### **📚 "Describe your development process and project management approach"**

 *"I use systematic, sprint-based development with comprehensive documentation and automated tooling.
 This project included detailed phase planning, progress tracking through sprint reviews, and automated development environment setup.*
 *I emphasize knowledge management - the project includes complete architecture documentation, development process guides, and systematic preservation of technical decisions.
 I also implemented 8 automated VS Code tasks to optimize development workflow."*

 ---